+All Swine must meet the General and Health Regulations.

+ALL Swine must be pre-entered by the official Pre-Fair Entry Deadline.
+Entry form available at Extension Office in Lincoln.

-- 1. Market hog and breeding gilt exhibits have to be owned and verified by the exhibitor by July 3 of the year shown and must be farrowed after January 1 of the year shown in order to qualify for competition.
-Barrows must be physical castrates. - 2.
-All swine must be tagged with an official 4-H ear tag. - 3.
-There is no swine carcass contest. - 4.
+Market hog and breeding gilt exhibits must be farrowed after January 1 of the year shown in order to qualify for competition.
+Barrows must be physical castrates.

+All swine must be tagged with an official 4-H ear tag.

+There is no swine carcass contest.

+Ellsworth Packing will reserve slaughter spots for swine shown in the 4-H/FFA division.
+These spots must be reserved by the beginning weigh-in event for Lincoln County.
+Watch email for more details about slaughter process.

 The swine shows will be designated as blow and go show.
 No artificial coloring, paint, or adhesive is allowed.
 All livestock shows are blow and go.
 Violators will be disqualified.

-BUTCHER INFORMATION
+Class Market Hog

+90. All breeds.
+This class may be split according to

+weight.

-- Class Market Hog - 90.
-All breeds.
-This class may be split according to weight. - Class Breeding Gilts - 91.
-Breeding gilts will be shown by designated breed.
-Proof of registration is required to show as a pure-bred.
-All other animals will be considered cross-breeds. - Class Hog Carcass Show - 92.
-Hog Carcass Slaughter date will be announced as soon as available and will be performed by Ellsworth Packing in Ellsworth, Kansas.
+Class Breeding Gilts

+91. Breeding gilts will be shown by designated breed.

+Proof of registration is required to show as a pure bred.
+All other animals will be considered cross breeds.